eonist/eonist.github.io/_posts/_2023-10-18-app-store-gotchas.md

 ### App review:
 - Read this: https://developer.apple.com/app-store/review/guidelines/
 - There are two review processes.
-One for app store, and one for test-flight.
+One for app store, and one for TestFlight.
-- ⚠️️ Important: ⚠️️ It's not intuitive, but you have to add app builds the app store review page to be able to initiate test-flight app review.
-So you can begin testing on test-flight before passing app-store review.
-The test-flight review is suppose to be less strict than app review (which can be strict, especially passing the first review).
+- It's not intuitive, but you have to add app builds to the app store review page to be able to initiate TestFlight app review.
+So you can begin testing on TestFlight before passing app store review.
+The TestFlight review is supposed to be less strict than app review (which can be strict, especially passing the first review).
 - https://www.revenuecat.com/blog/getting-through-app-review

 ### Find message that resonates with target user:
-- Identify core user problem / pain
+- Identify the core user problem or pain.
-- Present innovative solution that solves the problem
+- Present an innovative solution that solves the problem.

 ### Organic search
-Keywords, metadata, app-name, description
+- Keywords, metadata, app name, and description.

 #### Title (App name)
 Your app’s name plays a critical role in how users discover it on the App Store.
 Choose a simple, memorable name that is easy to spell and hints at what your app does.
 Be distinctive.
 Avoid names that use generic terms or are too similar to existing app names.
 An app name can be up to **30 characters long**.